 1916 - Collins returns to Ireland in January and joins the Irish Volunteers, the nationalist's paramilitary wing.

-On Easter Monday, 24 April, the IRB makes it move.
+The IRB makes it move on Easter Monday, 24 April.
 Under the leadership of Padraic Pearse and James Connolly, 1,600 Irish rebels, most of who are members of the Irish Volunteers, rise up in Dublin and seize key points in the city.
 The rebels proclaim an independent Irish republic but fail to garner popular support.

 "We declare the right of the people of Ireland to the ownership of Ireland, and to the unfettered control of Irish destinies, to be sovereign and indefeasible," the independence proclamation states.